WhoIsJack/DySTrack/docs/source/pipelines/available.rst

 Available image analysis pipelines
 ==================================

-Whenever the microscope produces a new (prescan) image, the DySTrack manager detects it and calls an image analysis pipeline to load the image, process it, and return new coordinates for the subsequent (main scan) acquisition.
+When the microscope produces a new (prescan) image, the DySTrack manager detects it and triggers an **image analysis pipeline** to load the image, process it, and return new coordinates for subsequent acquisitions.

-DySTrack comes with a few pre-configured pipelines, which are described below.
+DySTrack comes with a few pre-configured image analysis pipelines, which are described below.
 More pipelines may be added in the future.
-If you are developing you own pipeline, please review the other pages :doc:`in this section<index>`.
+If you are developing you own pipeline, please also read the other pages :doc:`in this section<index>`.

 .. admonition:: Note
     :class: note